alistigo/libraries/packages/react-required-contexts/README.md

 ## Usage

-### Automatically wrap component into all the component required contexts
+### Automatically wrap component into all the required contexts

 ```tsx
 <RequiredContextsWrapper